 The Research Development Office in the Office of the Vice President for Research is pleased to partner with Dr. John Robertson from Grant Writer's Seminars & Workshops (GWSW) to conduct the Write Winning Grant Proposals seminar.

 Phase I will take place on Thursday, October 26 at 8:30 AM in the Iowa Memorial Union (IMU), Second Floor Ballroom.
 In person and virtual options are available.

 The Phase I seminar is a pre-requisite to the Phase II workshop scheduled for January 2025.
 Additional details will be available at that time.

-- The registration deadline is Sunday, October 8 at 11:59 PM.
-The registration fee is $150 (includes seminar, workbook, supplemental materials, and lunch).
+- Cost: The registration fee is $150 (includes seminar, workbook, supplemental materials, and lunch).

 - Eligibility: This seminar is open to faculty members, postdoctoral researchers and administrative staff who have had some exposure to writing grant applications, either through training / mentoring or personal experience.

 - Method: Registration has changed slightly from previous years and will now be handled through a Workflow form.
 Each registrant will be asked to enter an MFK as required part of registration.
 A sponsoring MFK can be provided to faculty who meet the criteria by your respective college, or you can enter your own MFK.
 We will be in communication with each registrant prior to charging the accounts.